kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 1. **Parcel ID**: The Parcel ID is a unique identifier for each parcel within the property.

-2. **Parcel Type**: Parcel Type categorizes the parcels based on their purpose or characteristics.
+2. **Parcel Type**: Parcel Type categorises the parcels based on their purpose or characteristics.

-3. **Delete icon**: This delete icon allows the user to delete the perticuler parcel detail.
+3. **Delete icon**: This delete icon allows the user to delete the particular parcel detail.

 ## Step 3